 Why do we need data ethics?

-Let’s imagine this: you’re on the volleyball team, and your coach decides on the team line-up based on players’ speed, height, and strength statistics.
+Let’s imagine this: you’re coaching a volleyball team, and your team line-up should be based on players’ speed, height, and strength statistics.
 But what if the equipment used to measure these statistics was faulty?
 It might lead to a star player being benched and a critical game being lost.

 - The conclusions drawn from a dataset directly influence decisions that can have significant societal impacts.
 If data is misinterpreted or biases are not accounted for, these decisions can lead to unfair or harmful outcomes.